An interview with Kyle Wentworth founder/owner of Fusion IT

 What are you known for?

-My ability to provide the technological answer to any type of technology problem and a great voice.
+My ability to provide the technological answer to any type of technology problem, being the “punny guy”, and having a great voice (a least I’ve been told).

 What are you not known for but wish you were?

-A stronger man of God and a good business leader of my staff
+Being a stronger man of God and a good business leader of my staff.
+Those are not what people see as my strongest traits but I think I would prefer that.

 Where do you have great balance right now?

 I’m so out of balance right now.
 I have significant life changes that aren’t finished.
-Work changes in the process and living so far away.
+I am moving to Texas in the summer.
+Work changes are in progress and currently living so far away from the office makes the work day very long.

 Magnum, my dog, is probably my balance right now.
 He relies on me 24 hours per day, seven days a week.
 I don’t go anywhere without him.
 He’s keeping me sane.